hotcarbon/www-jekyll/index.md

 # HotCarbon -- Workshop on Sustainable Computer Systems

-HotCarbon aims to bring together researchers and practitioners in computer and network systems to engage in a lively discussion focused on sustainability throughout the entire lifecycle of modern computing, focusing on both operational and embodied impact of computer systems.
+HotCarbon aims to bring together researchers and practitioners in computer and network systems to engage in a lively discussion focused on sustainability throughout the entire lifecycle of modern computing, focusing on both the operational and embodied impact of computer systems.

 ### Updates and News
 <ul class="post-list">